Somersault (Beach Fossils album): Recording and production

 For the recording of Somersault, the band enlisted drummer Anton Hochheim, who also serves as the touring drummer for Jerry Paper and The Pains of Being Pure At Heart.
 Payseur saw the band perform at a record release party and approached Hochheim after the show about playing drums on his album.
 In an interview with Modern Drummer in 2017, Dustin Payseur said of the recording process, "We asked [Anton] to keep it as minimal as possible.
 I feel bad.
 We were sitting there all in the room, staring over his shoulder, probably making him nervous, telling him to keep it like a drum machine, as minimal as possible, but then throw in fills when they feel right.
 He did such a good job.
 I was really happy with how he played."

 Somersault was recorded in various locations in Brooklyn, Manhattan, upstate NY, and Los Angeles, including engineer Jonathan Rado's home studio and a cabin in Upstate New York, and featured guest vocals from Slowdive's Rachel Goswell and Cities Aviv.
-In an Instagram post on June 5, 2019 celebrating the anniversary of the release of the album, Dustin Payseur said of the recording process, "We were sketching out ideas for years while on and off tour, working in “studios” in Brooklyn, Manhattan, Los Angeles and upstate NY... most of these not actually being real studios, but comfortable spaces where we set up our own gear and got to work."
+In an Instagram post on June 5, 2019, celebrating the anniversary of the release of the album, Dustin Payseur said of the recording process, "We were sketching out ideas for years while on and off tour, working in “studios” in Brooklyn, Manhattan, Los Angeles and upstate NY... most of these not actually being real studios, but comfortable spaces where we set up our own gear and got to work."

-According to drummer Hochheim, recording with Foxygen's Jonthan Rado was very traditional and arduous; "The way Rado likes to record, it’s all analog to tape.
+According to drummer Hochheim, recording with Foxygen's Jonathan Rado was very traditional and arduous; "The way Rado likes to record, it’s all analog to tape.
 He doesn’t have any digital equipment.
 And he prefers to record song by song, rather than all the drums, then all the bass, etc. That’s why it was time consuming.
 I’d come in in the early afternoon and we’d do the drums to tape, so there wasn’t the luxury of overdubs.
 So we’d do it until we had close to a perfect drum take.
 Then we’d do guitars, then bass, then vocals.
 So either the next day or two days later, we’d start again with the next song.
 I’d never worked like that before."